BetelTagesse/BetelTagesse/README.md

 **Software Engineer**
 _Addis Ababa Institute of Technology_
 Graduated with a comprehensive degree in Software Engineering, developing a solid foundation in software engineering principles and practices.
-Passionate about problem-solving and enjoy teaching and sharing knowledge with others.
+Passionate about real world problem-solving and enjoy sharing knowledge with others.
 _12/2019 – 06/2024, Addis Ababa, Ethiopia_

 ---